arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 ***You can pass flash-memory based strings to `Serial.print()` instruction by wrapping them with `F()`.***

-Another trace code technique consits of **dumping strategic information into an array at run time**, we can then observe the contents of the array at a later time (for example, when the program terminates); this technique is also known as **dump into array**.
+Another trace code technique consists of **dumping strategic information into an array at run time**, we can then observe the contents of the array at a later time (for example, when the program terminates); this technique is also known as **dump into array**.
 Assume `good` and `bad` are two strategic variables we want to capture.
 The first step is to define a debug buffer in RAM to save the debugging measurements as shown in the code below:

 ```arduino
 #define DUMP_BUFFER_SIZE 32